patdonohue07/Quantile/README.md

 | **Combined** | **1,111** | **59.3%** | **3.28** | **4.76** | **$108** |

 Beta-adjusted shock percentile ranking.
 Logic verified against HTML dashboard using Yahoo Finance OHLCV data.

+## How to Run

+**Signal Dashboard (manual)**
+Open `scorecard_v6.html` in any browser.
+Enter prev close and today's open for each pair at market open to generate signals.

+**Automated Deployment (paper trading)**

+Install dependencies:
+pip install alpaca-py

+Set your Alpaca paper trading keys: export ALPACA_API_KEY="your_key" export ALPACA_SECRET_KEY="your_secret"

+Run at 9:30 AM ET each trading day: python scorecard_deploy_v6.py

+Positions close automatically at the end of the day.

 ## Files